joaosigma/LogAnalyzer/README.md

 Steps to add a new flavor:
 1. Go to the ```FlavorsRepo``` class (in file "flavors_repo.cpp") and add a new entry to the ```Type``` enum
-2. Go to the "flavors" folder and add a new .cpp and .hpp files with the appropriate names and following the guidelines of the already existing flavors:
+2. Go to the "flavors" folder and add a new .cpp and .hpp files with the appropriate names and follow the guidelines of the already existing flavors:
     1. In the header file, add a single class with a single static method with the signature ```static FlavorsRepo::Info genFlavorsRepoInfo();```
     2. In the source file, implement that method which should return an instance of ```FlavorsRepo::Info``` properly configured
 3. Finally, go the "flavors_repo.hpp" file and add a new entry to the ```Flavors``` static array with the enum and method of your new flavor.